 You might be an employer and not know it

 In some cases, an "independent contractor" is actually a worker for whom you must do such things as pay workers' comp premiums, meet wage and hour requirements, pay unemployment tax, etc. Not understanding your requirements can leave your business vulnerable to unwanted penalties and event lawsuits.
-Check-out A Guide to Hiring Independent Contractors in Washington State (F101-063-000) for additional information.
+See our publication, A Guide to Hiring Independent Contractors in Washington State (F101-063-000), for additional information.

 Use the Verify tool to view your continuing education and basic trainee classroom credits and check the status of a contractor.